maniadel/hubiquitus4java/GETTING_STARTED.md

 The right type for a message is "MessagePublishEntry".
 There is also the "ComplexPublishEntry" type which is a list of MessagePublishEntry.

-Before publish something you have to fill at least those properties :
+To publish something you have to fill at least those properties :

 ``` java
    public class MyFirstBotUtilsImpl {